 From 2007-2010 I bootstrapped Rally, a startup that mined Twitter data using NLP algorithms and machine learning to help people discover social events.
-From 1998-2007 I built data management and business intelligence systems as engineer at Microstrategy and SAS Institute.
+From 1998-2006 I built data architecture and business intelligence systems as engineer at Microstrategy and SAS Institute.

 I live in Cambridge, MA with my wife and three kids.

 I organized a two-person team to build the initial web UI for financial services startup Finmason.
 We worked closely with Founder/CEO Kendrick Wakeman and the engineering team on a very aggressive timeline to build a comprehensive HTML5 single-page web app based on Angular.js with a build process involving Node.js, Bower.js, Broccoli.js, Less CSS preprocessing, etc. The application involves data visualization for portfolio risk management.

 I work with the founders of education technology startup Invite Education to translate their vision - a better college planning experience for families - into a successful product.
 I organized a three-person team to design and build the initial version of the product, which launched privately in February 2014 and continues to exceed sales expectations.
 The product makes use of the Ruby on Rails and Angular frameworks and the D3 data visualization library.

 As a father of three kids under five it's my job to stay informed about developments in the field of early childhood parenting.
 I've found it too difficult to do this job - learning what's new in education, health, technology, media, etc. - while juggling all of the other massive commitments of being an engaged parent.

 My thesis is that there are a lot of other parents out there that have this problem and that an easily-consumed weekly email with summaries of the key news stories and other hand-picked gems helpful to parents will be a valuable solution.
 To deliver this product I'm developing curation software that I use to filter content from thousands of sources, identifying the key trends and high-quality ideas that are moving the discipline of parenting forward.